ijnek/nao_interfaces-docs/sensor-msgs.rst

 ###########

-The package **nao_sensor_msgs** defines msgs used to store sensory information received from the NAO hardware.
+The package **nao_sensor_msgs** defines msgs used to store sensory information specific to the NAO robot.

 Accelerometer
 *************